 - AAS 245 Introduction to 20th Century African American Art

 - AAS 353 African American Literature: Origins to 1910 (pre-20th century)

 - AAS 359 African American Literature: Harlem Renaissance to Present

 - AAS 366 African American History to 1863 (pre-20th century)

 - AAS 367 African American History Since Emancipation

-Juniors in the Concentration are required to take AAS 300 Junior Seminar: Research and Writing in African American Studies.
-This course introduces students to theories and methods of research design in African American Studies in preparation for the Junior Paper.
+- In the fall of their junior year, concentrators take AAS 300 Junior Seminar: Research and Writing in African American Studies.
+This course introduces students to theories and methods of research design in African American Studies in preparation for the junior paper.

 Concentrators are required to participate in the Senior Colloquium, which seeks to provide a space for seniors concentrating in African American Studies to reflect upon their experiences within the Department, and upon how the understanding and insight they have gained here can and should influence their lives beyond graduation.
-The Senior Colloquium meets a total of six times per term, and once during the reading period.
 A member of the AAS core faculty leads each colloquium meeting.

 Senior Thesis & Exam

-During the senior year each student, with the guidance of a faculty advisor, must complete independent work, which consists of writing a thesis.
+As mentioned, during the senior year, each student, with the guidance of a faculty adviser, must complete independent work, which consists of writing a thesis.
 The senior thesis will then serve as the basis of the senior comprehensive exam.